Italian Island Summer (Wish I Bought a Camera Before Traveling)

 Like really dancing.

-Not just bobbin or keeping a beat.
-She was dancing in the way one does at an outdoor barbecue and I instantly smiled.
+She’s not just casually bobbin or keeping a beat.
+She was dancing in the way one does at an outdoor barbecue.

 Italians are just living life out here.